esdnwoozyv1/esdnwoozyv1/README.md

 - 💞️ I’m looking to collaborate on building TryHackMe/HackTheBox rooms, scripting new pentesting tools...

-- 📫 How to reach me is through email at jeremiah.parker@esdnsecurity.com...
+- 📫 Email me at jeremiah.parker@esdnsecurity.com...

+Connect with me on

 <!---
 esdnwoozyv1/esdnwoozyv1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.